openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 different, and accordingly the level of trust commonly placed in them as well as their performance characteristics vary.

+\[Note to the reader: This specification refers to the NIST PQC draft standards FIPS 203, FIPS 204, and FIPS 205 as if they were a final specification.
+This is a temporary solution until the final versions of these documents are available.
+The goal is to provide a sufficiently precise specification of the algorithms already at the draft stage of this specification, so that it is possible for implementers to create interoperable implementations.
+Furthermore, we want to point out that, depending on possible future changes to the draft standards by NIST, this specification may be updated as soon as corresponding information becomes available.\]

 ### ML-KEM {#mlkem-intro}

 ML-KEM [FIPS-203] is based on the hardness of solving the learning-with-errors